-As we mentioned above, on the basis of the presented approximations of iterated Stratonovich stochastic integrals we can see that increasing of multiplicities of these integrals leads to increasing of orders of smallness according to $\tau_{p+1}-\tau_p$ ($\tau_{p+1}-\tau_p\ll 1$) in the mean-square sense for iterated Stratonovich stochastic integrals.
-This leads to sharp decrease of member quantities in the appro\-xi\-ma\-ti\-ons of iterated Stratonovich stochastic integrals (see the numbers $q$ in the approximations of iterated Stratonovich stochastic integrals from this section), which are required for achieving the acceptable accuracy of the approximation.
+On the basis of the presented approximations of iterated Stratonovich stochastic integrals we can see that increasing of multiplicities of these integrals leads to increasing of orders of smallness with respect to $\tau_{p+1}-\tau_p$ ($\tau_{p+1}-\tau_p\ll 1$) in the mean-square sense for iterated Stratonovich stochastic integrals.
+This leads to a sharp decrease of member quantities in the appro\-xi\-ma\-ti\-ons of iterated Stratonovich stochastic integrals (see the numbers $q$ in the approximations of iterated Stratonovich stochastic integrals from this section), which are required for achieving the acceptable accuracy of approximation.

 From (\ref{qqqq1}) $(i_1\ne i_2)$ we have

 where $C_1$ is a constant.